Top Ten Fictional Weasels

 11 The Weasel (Ned's Declassified School Survival Guide)

-Okay, this show was among he funniest series I knew.
-It was trashy, it was cartoonish, it was over the top, and it knew that it was and celebrated every second of its own silliness.
+Okay, this show was among the funniest series I knew.
+It was trashy, cartoonish, and over the top, and it celebrated every second of its own silliness.

-The weasel constantly appears with Gordy chasing it to get it out of school, even though it became something like the school's inofficial mascot.
+The weasel constantly appears with Gordy chasing it to get it out of the school, even though it became something like the school's unofficial mascot.

-This is the only non-anthropomorphic weasel on my original remix.
+This is the only non-anthropomorphic weasel on my original list.

 12 Wacky Weasel (Bonkers)